Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 This section will cover the following Optional Mods that are included as a part of the modlist.
 Please note that if you do any of these tweaks, it is in your best interest to share this information when reporting any potential bugs that you encounter when playing the modlist.

-1. **ENB Preset Options:** By default, the list ships with Amon ENB for NAT 3.
+1. **ENB Preset Options:** By default, the list ships with Cabbage ENB for NAT 3.
 Under the `ENB Preset Options` separator, you may untick the `Cabbage ENB for NAT 3` mod and enable **one** of the 5 optional ENBs depending on what you prefer.
    > If you have opened the game before, delete the `enbcache` and `gpucache` folders inside MO2's `Overwrite\Root` folder.
 You can find Overwrite by scrolling all the way down in Mod Organizers' left pane and double-clicking the red `Overwrite` text.

 2. **Dark Souls Underwear - Never Nude Bodyslide Generated files**: Enabled by default.
 Disable this mod if you wish to have a nude body.